 A purse containing \$200 in gold was presented to him on this occasion and a gift of \$50 in gold was given by the women to Mrs. Bangs.
-Robbery figured in one of Heman Bangs' experiences.
-This was in 1867.

 On Sunday, Sept.
 8, Rev. Heman Bangs, now seventy-seven years of age, and filling his fifty-third annual appointment from the bishop, (his seventeenth as presiding elder,) preached three sermons, administered the sacrament of the Lord's Supper to a large congregation, conducted one love-feast, presided at one quarterly conference, and rode nine miles between services, and on Monday morning was early at the Preachers' Meeting, feeling, as he pleasantly assured us at the close, as vigorous in body and as happy in spirit as any of the younger preachers present.
 While on this way, on Saturday morning, from New Haven to his appointment on his district he was robbed of his watch and purse while sleeping in his berth in the steamer....
 (15)